letho1608/Linear_Regression/README.md

 To run the code, ensure you have Python installed along with the required libraries listed above.
 Open the Jupyter notebook `linear_regression.ipynb` and execute each cell sequentially.

-## Code Explanation
+## Predicting Weight from Height

-The notebook covers the following key aspects:
+The notebook focuses on using linear regression to predict weight based on height.
+It covers the following key aspects:

 ### Dataset Preparation